sky-shiny/smolder/README.md

 Example
 =======

-Copy/paste the following into a bash shell:
+Copy/paste the following into your shell:
 ```
-cat <<EOF > github_status.yaml
----
+echo "---
 tests:
   -
     name: "Github Status"